VirendrakumarPal/Continuous-control/report.md

 EPSILON_DECAY = 1e-6    # decay rate for noise process
 ```

 I implemented gradient clipping using the `torch.nn.utils.clip_grad_norm_` function.
 I set the function to "clip" the norm of the gradients at 1, therefore placing an upper limit on the size of the parameter updates, and preventing them from growing exponentially.
-Once this change was implemented, along with batch normalization (discussed in the next section), my model became much more stable and my agent started learning at a much faster rate.
+Once this change was implemented, along with batch normalization , my model became much more stable and my agent started learning at a much faster rate.

-Batch normalization addresses this problem by scaling the features to be within the same range throughout the model and across different environments and units.
+Batch normalization addresses  exploding gradient problem by scaling the features to be within the same range throughout the model and across different environments and units.
 In additional to normalizing each dimension to have unit mean and variance, the range of values is often much smaller, typically between 0 and 1.I added batch normalization at the outputs of the first fully-connected layers of both the actor and critic models.

 ##### &nbsp;